LukeEmmet/GeminiLUACH/README.md

 Intended meaning: *The linked URL provides further details of responses to the current page.*

 The intention is to link to a summary of comments and responses to this page.
-How the list of comments is assembled is unspecified, however automated crawlers can bots may assemble some of this picture by looking for "Responds to" LUACH elements found on pages (see next).
+How the list of comments is assembled is unspecified, however automated crawlers and bots may assemble some of this picture by looking for "Responds to" LUACH elements found on pages (see next).

 ### "Responds to" 💭 U+1F4AD